okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-pwd-phone/main/aspnet/integrationsteps.md

 ### 4: Show the phone factor in the authenticator list

 The next step is to show the phone factor in an authenticator list page.
 Build a page to display the list of authenticators from the previous step.
-In this use case, only the phone factor is displayed, as shown in the following sample screenshot.
+In this use case, only the phone factor appears, as shown in the following sample screenshot.

 <div class="common-image-format">